nerdsupremacist/git-yolo/README.md

 That's right!
 Everything.
 If you press save it will be force pushed to origin.
 With a very nice commit message that includes a pretty emoji 😉.
 (Because it's 2017, it needs emojis)

+Git YOLO was even developed using itself!!!!
+Say wuuuuut?!?!?!

 ## Usage

 Easy!